Diocese of Davenport: 1900 to 1930

 Cosgrove supported the national Temperance Movement and called for a moral crusade in the diocese, especially in Davenport.
 In 1903, he was quoted in the national media as labeling Davenport "the wicked city of its size in America".
 This was due to the Bucktown District, an area of speakeasies and brothels close to the cathedral.

-In 1904, at Cosgrove's request, Pope Pius X named Reverend James J. Davis, vicar general and cathedral rector, as coadjutor bishop of the diocese to assist with its administration.
+In 1904, at Cosgrove's request, Pope Pius X named James J. Davis, vicar general and cathedral rector, as coadjutor bishop of the diocese to assist with its administration.
 Cosgrove presided over the diocese's second synod the same year.
-When Cosgrove died in 1906, Davis automatically became bishop of Davenport.
+When Cosgrove died in 1906, Davis became bishop of Davenport.
 At this time, the Vatican started planning for a new diocese in Des Moines.
 Rather than splitting the Diocese of Davenport into two small dioceses, Davis proposed that Vatican redraw all the diocese boundaries in Iowa.
 The Archdiocese of Dubuque had 109,000 Catholics and the Diocese of Sioux City had 50,000 Catholics.
 He opposed the Vatican leaving their boundaries alone while splitting the Diocese of Davenport.
 Under the existing plan, Davenport would have 35,000 Catholics and Des Moines 25,000 Catholics.

 In 1911, Pius X rejected Davis' request and erected the new Diocese of Des Moines from the Diocese of Davenport.
 However, Pius X did sever Clinton County from the archdiocese and gave it to the Diocese of Davenport.
 This change gave the diocese 50,000 Catholics out of a total population of 589,000.

-As Bishop Davis' health declined he requested an auxiliary bishop to assist him.
-Reverend Edward Howard of the Dubuque archdiocese was appointed by Pope Pius XI on December 13, 1923.
+As Davis' health declined he requested an auxiliary bishop to assist him.
+Edward Howard of the Dubuque archdiocese was appointed by Pope Pius XI on December 13, 1923.
 He was appointed Archbishop of Oregon City eight months prior to Davis' death.
-After Davis died in 1926, Pope Pius XI named Reverend Henry Rohlman of the Archdiocese of Dubuque as the fourth bishop of Davenport.
+After Davis died in 1926, Pope Pius XI named Henry Rohlman as the fourth bishop of Davenport.
 In 1928, Rohlman commissioned a study to assess the social problems in the diocese.
 The result of this study was the establishment of Catholic Charities in 1929.
 Its immediate focus was the welfare of the children at St. Vincent's Home in Davenport.